The Importance of a User-Friendly Website

 What is User-Centered Design?

-The idea was pioneered by Dr. Donald Norman, a cognitive science researcher and the director of The Design Lab at the University of Carolina.
+The definition is pretty straightforward: User-centered design involves putting the user at the center of the process.
+Dr. Donald Norman, a cognitive science researcher and the director of The Design Lab at the University of Carolina, pioneered the idea.

 SIDENOTE.
 Do not confuse User-Centered Design with Human-Centered Design.
 While UCD focuses on the specific characteristics that define your users, HCD focuses on the broader characteristics of a person.

-The process of User-Centered Design isn’t one size fits all, but there is a general framework that people usually work around.
+The User-Centered Design process isn’t one size fits all, but there is a general framework that people usually follow.

 - Prototype your product based on the needs of your customers;